1aXon9An/Group_3_Final_Project/README.md

 ## Project Structure
 The repository is organized into two main sections
 1.  **`Data`**: Contains all data-related files.
-    * `Raw Data`: The original, unprocessed data files used in the project.
+    * `assets_price_history_data_raw_2015_2025.xlsx`: The original, unprocessed data files used in the project.
-    * `Cleaned Data`: Includes 3 final cleaned datasets: BTC_cleaned.csv, XAU_cleaned.csv, VNI_cleaned.csv
+    * `Cleaned_data`: Includes 3 final cleaned datasets: BTC_cleaned.csv, XAU_cleaned.csv, VNI_cleaned.csv
+    * `USD_VND_exchange_rate.csv`: the exchange rate between USD and VND (2015-2025)
-    * `Data with feature engineering`: includes additional indicators such as EMA, RSI, Bollinger Bands,...
+    * `Signal`: includes additional indicators such as EMA, RSI, Bollinger Bands,... generated from "Feature engineering" process
+    * `Longterm`: is the same as "Signal" file but at longer term (e.g. instead of EMA 20, "Longterm" file have EMA 100)

 2.  **`Group_work`**: Jupyter Notebook file for the detailed analysis.
 This section is divided into 8 parts, each focusing on a different analytical perspective.

 ---

 ## Project Summary

-**Cross-Asset Financial Analysis and Forecasting** is a comprehensive data science project that applies modern statistical and machine learning (ML) techniques to analyze and forecast the return behavior of three major asset classes:
+**Cross-Asset Financial Analysis and Forecasting** is a data science project that applies ARIMA and modern statistical and machine learning (ML) techniques to analyze and forecast the return behavior of three major asset classes:

 - **Bitcoin (BTC)** – representing the cryptocurrency market
 - **Vietnam stock market Index (VNI)** – representing the Vietnamese equity market